Berulacks/yams/README.md

                             file.
 "Attaches" to it, for all intents and purposes.
                             NB: You will still need to kill it by hand.
 Default:
                             False

+#### Contributing
+- Pull requests are always welcome.
+- YAMS uses [Black](https://github.com/psf/black) for formatting its code.
+- Not much else to say, really - code's riddled with comments, should be (relatively) legible!

 #### Other Information
 - YAMS will try to re-send failed scrobbles every minute during playback, or on every subsequent scrobble.
 YAMS does not try to re-send failed "Now Playing" requests